krice19/Kickstarter_Campaign_Analysis/README.md

 # An Analysis of Kickstarter Campaigns
-In this analysis, we are evaluating that factors on what makes kickstarter successful
+In this analysis, we are evaluating that factors on what makes a kickstarter successful